-- Check that the air conditioning system is operating correctly (see Climate Controls).
+- Check that the air conditioning system is operating correctly (see Operating Climate Controls).

 Fluid Replacement Intervals

-Your Battery coolant does not need to be replaced for the life of your vehicle under most circumstances.
-Brake fluid should be checked every 2 years, replacing if necessary*.
+- Battery coolant: Your Battery coolant does not need to be replaced for the life of your vehicle under most circumstances.
+NoteAny damage caused by opening the Battery coolant reservoir is excluded from the warranty.

 High Voltage Safety